The term ‘free-range’ is widely used to market and sell eggs. But the term itself has been the subject of a whole heap of marketing.

 As consumers we are led to believe that free-range means cruelty-free.
 Sadly this just isn’t true.
 Scroll down to read why…

-- Free-range, egg-laying hens still begin their lives in hatcheries
+- Hens destined for free-range farms still begin their lives in hatcheries

 Hatcheries are factories where chickens’ eggs are intensively incubated and hatched, and, regardless of where they end up, the lives of all chickens begin here.